AdamYellen/strap/README.md

 ## New Features

-- Added support for Windows (only tested on Windows 10 21H2)
+- Added support for Windows 11 which relies on [UnattendedWinstall](https://github.com/memstechtips/UnattendedWinstall) to install a de-bloated blank canvas
 - Added support for a mobile phone number on the lock screen message
 - Added support for a 1Password signup URI used by my [dotfile](https://github.com/AdamYellen/dotfiles) strap-after-setup script